 How to Fix or Redirect a 404 Error in WordPress?

-Below, we will look at the different methods or ways to tackle these errors.
+Below, we will look at the different methods for tackling these errors.

 When encountering 404 errors in WordPress, start by enabling debugging to identify the root cause.
 Edit your wp-config.php file, setting define(‘WP_DEBUG’, true).
 This activates the debugging mode and displays error messages on your site.
 Inspect the messages to pinpoint issues with themes, plugins, or misconfigurations causing the 404 errors.